-A big shift that we have seen in marketing trends is that content strategies that used to be focused mainly on search engines (keywords, rankings, traffic) and business objectives (new product launches, feature sets, sales) are now pivoting to put humans (ahem, your audience) first.
-This means connecting with — and serving — your audience is the order of the day, and your content marketing strategy needs to reflect this.
+One big shift in content marketing trends over the last few years is that content strategies that used to be focused mainly on search engines (keywords, rankings, traffic) and business objectives (new product launches, feature sets, sales) are now pivoting to put humans (ahem, your audience) first.
+This means connecting with — and serving — your audience should be the foundation of your content marketing strategy.

 That’s why Casted has introduced Amplified Marketing.
 Think of it as a way to continue to connect with your audience through content that actually serves them.
 One excellent way to reach your audience right where they are is with video podcasting.